linusbobcat/create-elementary-os-installer/README.md

 The elementary logo in the icon is from elementary LLC.

+### Translations

 Thanks to [Adolfo Jayme-Barrientos](https://github.com/fitojb) for Catalan, Spanish, and Mexican Spanish translations.

+Thanks to [Jung-Kyu Park](https://github.com/bagjunggyu) for Korean translations.

+Thanks to [Leonardo Lemos](https://github.com/kydrix) for Portugese and Brazillian Portugese translations.

+thanks to [Влад Мерк](https://github.com/dveezhok) for Russian translations.

 ## Disclaimer